dpritchett/dpritchett.net/content/posts/reading-list-for-early-career-engineers.md

 date = 2019-04-02T09:32:05-05:00
 draft = false
-tags = ["reading", "books", "engineering", "mentoring"] categories = []
+tags = ["reading", "books", "engineering", "mentoring"] description = "In-depth reading recommendations for early-career engineers.
+Breaks out books by topic so you can focus on your current needs and aspirations immediately." categories = []
 +++

 For the past few years I've been lucky enough to get to work with [#VetsWhoCode](https://vetswhocode.io/), a nonprofit dedicated to training and supporting veterans in transitioning to careers as civilian technologists.
 Talking with a current mentoring partner has had me suggesting an unreasonable number of interesting books.
 Each of the books we read help us become better, more capable people but no one's going to have time to read all the books I've read --- you've got your own life to live!

 With that in mind, I'm writing up some of that information to share with the world.
 This post is going to be a brief list of helpful books for career planning and context for the early-career engineer.
 If you're curious about my other reading habits, check me out on [my GoodReads profile](https://www.goodreads.com/author/show/19017816.Daniel_Pritchett).

+## How do I use this guide?

+These reading recommendations are broken out into a few sections:

+* Career Planning
+* Leadership, Communication, and Planning
+* Being More Effective at Work
+* Taking Care of Yourself

+Try skimming this post first to see what jumps out at you --- maybe you have specific questions about career planning, about leadership, about self-care or work-life balance?
+Be honest with yourself about how much you're going to read this week or even this year.
+Good luck!

 ## Career Planning